AlvaroMS25/vesper/vesper/README.md

 Choices are a very useful feature of slash commands, allowing the developer to set some choices from which the user has to choose.

-Zephyrus allows doing this in an easy way, to allow this, a derive macro is provided by the framework.
+vesper allows doing this in an easy way, to allow this, a derive macro is provided by the framework.
 This macro is named the same way as `Parse` trait and can only be used in enums to define the options.
 Renaming is also allowed here by using the `#[parse(rename)]` attribute and allows to change the option name seen in discord.